BAkinmarin/the-cleaning-hack-calculator/README.md

 ### Code Community
 > Other software developers who gave feedback on their experience whilst interacting with The cleaning Hack Calculator.

+### Family
+> Special thanks to my family for supporting with user testing and providing feedback on flow and experience.